Sean Kingston: Career

-2007–2008: Sean Kingston
+2007–2009: Sean Kingston

 Kingston was discovered on YouTube by Matt Tobin at Beluga Heights Records, and signed to the label in a partnership deal with Sony.
-In an interview with HitQuarters label head and producer J. R. Rotem described this process with regards to Kingston:
+In an interview with HitQuarters, label head and producer J. R. Rotem described this process with regard to Kingston:

 "Sean Kingston was a rapper when we found him and it was a development process to get him more melodic.
 At Beluga we essentially refine the talent so that it's more of a marketable product."

 In a venture between Epic Records and Koch Records, Kingston recorded and released the single "Beautiful Girls" in May 2007.
-The song peaked at the top of the Billboard Hot 100.
-"Beautiful Girls" was a success internationally, topping the charts in Australia, Canada, New Zealand, the Republic of Ireland, Spain and the United Kingdom.
+"Beautiful Girls" was a major hit internationally, topping the U.S. Billboard Hot 100, and several other charts, including Australia, Canada, New Zealand, Ireland, Spain and the United Kingdom.
 In the latter country, the song spent four weeks at the summit of the UK Singles Chart.
+His self-titled debut album was released on July 31, 2007, and has been certified gold by the RIAA for its 500,000 copies sold, while peaking at number 6 on the Billboard 200.

 In 2007, Kingston was the opening act for Gwen Stefani's The Sweet Escape Tour and for select dates on Beyoncé's The Beyoncé Experience tour.
 In 2008, he was one of the opening acts for the Australian leg of Kelly Clarkson's My December Tour.

-2009–2010: Tomorrow
+2009–2011: Tomorrow

-The album Tomorrow was released on September 22, 2009.
-Producers involved in the album included former Fugee Wyclef Jean; RedOne (of recent Lady Gaga fame); plus Sean's original mentor, J. R. Rotem.
+Kingston's second album Tomorrow was released on September 22, 2009.
+Producers involved in the album included Wyclef Jean; RedOne (of recent Lady Gaga fame); plus, Kingston's original mentor, J. R. Rotem.
 "Fire Burning" and "Face Drop" were released as singles.
 Additionally, five promotional digital singles were released leading up to the album.
-Kingston co-wrote Jason Derulo's "Whatcha Say".
-He also found the R&B-reggae singer Iyaz on MySpace and signed him to J. R. Rotem's record label.
+In the meantime, Kingston co-wrote Jason Derulo's debut single "Whatcha Say", that topped the Billboard Hot 100.
+He also discovered the R&B-reggae singer Iyaz on MySpace and signed him to J. R. Rotem's record label.
 He also recorded the track "Miss Everything" for the UK girl-group Sugababes studio album Sweet 7 which was released March 15, 2010, in the UK.
 Kingston and DJ Khaled are being featured on Bow Wow's new single "For My Hood", from the movie, The Lottery Ticket.
 He had a performance in the O2 Arena where he was supported by Mumzy Stranger.